-Himeji Castle is about one kilometer from Himeji Station, located along the wide Otemae-dori Street.
-From the station's north exit, you can walk there in 15-20 minutes or take a bus (5 minutes, 100 yen one way) or taxi (around 750 yen one way).
+Himeji Castle is about one kilometer from Himeji Station, located along the broad Otemae-dori Street.
+From the station's north exit, you can walk there in 15–20 minutes, or take a bus (5 minutes, 100 yen one way) or a taxi (around 750 yen one way).

 Himeji Castle

-Strategically positioned on the western route to ancient Kyoto, Himeji Castle’s history dates back to the 1400s, with the current complex completed in 1609.
-Spanning over eighty buildings across multiple baileys, its winding paths and gates add to the allure, offering an immersive journey through Japanese feudal history.
+Strategically positioned on the western route to ancient Kyoto, Himeji Castle’s history dates back to the 15th century, with the current complex completed in 1609.
+Spanning more than eighty buildings across multiple baileys, its winding paths and gates enhance the allure, offering an immersive journey through Japanese feudal history.

 Hours and Fees